 Using this comprehensive checklist for moving house will be a life-saver.
-Everyone's heard the saying - moving house is right up there on the stress scale with divorce.
+Everyone's heard the saying - moving house is right up there on the stress scale.

 Tell everyone you’re moving house

 Let everyone know personally, you are moving house!

 Create a list of all your friends, family, banks, all insurers, health providers like your GP, physio, gym, sports clubs and any others who will need to know you are moving house.
 Notify them all in one fell swoop with a bulk email.

 Tell Government Departments you’re on the move